 We have a zero bug policy and do our best to help users when they need support or have other questions.
 This comes at a price, as we can't give exact deadlines for new features.

 Having said that, funding really has the highest impact.
-So users can do their part and become a sponsor to get their favorite features as soon as possible.
+So users can do their part and become a member to get their favorite features as soon as possible.

-We recommend hosting PhotoPrism on a server with at least 2 cores, 3 GB of physical memory,1 and a 64-bit operating system.
+You should host PhotoPrism on a server with at least 2 cores, 3 GB of physical memory,1 and a 64-bit operating system.
 Beyond these minimum requirements, the amount of RAM should match the number of CPU cores.
 Indexing large photo and video collections also benefits greatly from local SSD storage, especially for the database and cache files.

 If your server has less than 4 GB of swap space or a manual memory/swap limit is set, this can cause unexpected restarts, for example, when the indexer temporarily needs more memory to process large files.
 High-resolution panoramic images may require additional swap space and/or physical memory above the recommended minimum.

-Our Progressive Web App (PWA) works with most modern browsers, and runs best on Chrome, Chromium, Safari, Firefox, and Edge.
+Built as a Progressive Web App (PWA), the web interface works with most modern browsers, and runs best on Chrome, Chromium, Safari, Firefox, and Edge.
 You can conveniently install it on the home screen of all major operating systems and mobile devices.

 If you install PhotoPrism on a public server outside your home network, always run it behind a secure HTTPS reverse proxy such as Traefik or Caddy.
 Your files and passwords will otherwise be transmitted in clear text and can be intercepted by anyone, including your provider, hackers, and governments.
 Backup tools and file sync apps like FolderSync may refuse to connect as well.

 If you need help installing our software at home, you are welcome to post your question in GitHub Discussions or ask in our Community Chat.
 Common problems can be quickly diagnosed and solved using our Troubleshooting Checklists.
 Silver, Gold, and Platinum members are also welcome to email us for technical support and advice.